-The Audit Committee is composed of the full Board.
 The Audit Committee responsibilities generally include, but are not limited to:

-- oversight of the financial reporting risk and the accuracy of the annual shareholder reports, - the oversight of the internal controls related to the preparation of annual shareholder reports, - the review and assessment of the impact of accounting and auditing developments on the financial statements, - the establishment and maintenance of procedures for the receipt, retention and treatment of confidential and anonymous submission of concerns regarding accounting, internal accounting controls or auditing matters, and - the oversight of the Company's internal audit program, the independence of the outside auditors, the adequacy of the Company's system of internal controls and procedures, and the adequacy of management's action with respect to recommendations arising from those auditing activities.
+- oversight of the financial reporting risk and the accuracy of the annual shareholder reports, - the oversight of the internal controls related to the preparation of annual shareholder reports. - the review and assessment of the impact of accounting and auditing developments on the financial statements, - the establishment and maintenance of procedures for the receipt, retention and treatment of confidential and anonymous submission of concerns regarding accounting, internal accounting controls or auditing matters, and - the oversight of the Company's internal audit program, the independence of the outside auditors, the adequacy of the Company's system of internal controls and procedures, and the adequacy of management's action with respect to recommendations arising from those auditing activities.